 - 1 ½ cups Rice Flour

-- 2 Pearl Onions or approximately 1 tbsp chopped Onion (opt)
+- 2 Pearl Onions or approximately 1 tablespoon chopped Onion (opt)

 - 1 small – medium Garlic (opt)

-- ¼ tsp cumin Seeds (yes, I listed it twice and this is to be used when grinding the onions) (opt)
+- ¼ teaspoon cumin Seeds (yes, I listed it twice and this is to be used when grinding the onions) (opt)